');

 About Glendale, AZ

-Glendale is a major city in Arizona with a population of 250,193 residents.
-The median household income is $70,139 per year, which is above the national average.
-The median age in Glendale is 34.5 years.
+Glendale is a major city located in Arizona with a population of 250,193 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $70,139 per year, which is 7% below the national median of $75,149.
+The median age of 34.5 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Glendale Ranks in Arizona